-SECTION 4: BMPs ELIGIBLE FOR COST SHARING
+SECTION 4: ELIGIBILITY FOR STATE ASSISTANCEBMPS ELIGIBLE FOR COST SHARING

-- 4.1 BMPs shall be eligible for cost sharing provided that they meet one of the following: - (a) are components of the following BMP Systems contained in the NRCS's National Handbook of Conservation Practices that are eligible for cost share funding including, but not limited to: permanent vegetative cover; animal waste management; stripcropping; terraces; diversions; pasture and hayland management; waterways; cropland protection; conservation tillage; stream protection; permanent vegetative cover on critical areas; sediment retention, erosion or water control structures; tree planting; nutrient management; or conservation cropping; or - (b) are the FSA Agricultural Conservation Program-eligible practices that are defined in the FSA's handbook "1-ACP (Rev. 3) Amend.
-3" or as subsequently amended; or - (c) are integrated crop management systems designed to achieve the source reduction of nonpoint source agricultural wastes that are developed by certified crop advisors or other agricultural professionals such as, but not limited to, the University Extension Specialists; and - (d) are consistent with a "nutrient management plan" prepared by the Vermont field office of the NRCS, or with an animal waste management plan based on standards equivalent to those of the NRCS.
+- 4.1 BMPs shall be eligible for cost sharing provided that they meet one of the following: - (a) are components of the following BMP Systems contained in the NRCS's National Handbook of Conservation Practices that are eligible for cost share funding including, but not limited to: permanent vegetative cover; animal waste management;

+- striperopping; terraces; diversions; pasture and hayland management; waterways; eropland protection; conservation tillage; stream protection; permanent vegetative cover on critical areas; sediment retention, erosion or water control structures; tree planting; nutrient management; or conservation cropping; or - (b) are the FSA Agricultural Conservation Program-eligible practices that are defined in the FSA's handbook "1-ACP (Rev. 3) Amend.
+3" or as subsequently amended; or - (c) are integrated crop management systems designed to achieve the source reduction of nonpoint source agricultural wastes that are developed by certified crop advisors or other agricultural professionals such as, but not limited to, the University Extension Specialists; and - (d) are consistent with a "nutrient management plan" prepared by the Vermont field office of the NRCS, or with an animal waste management plan based on standards equivalent to those of the NRCS. - 4.1 Vermont farmers that are in good standing with the Secretary at the time of the award on all grant agreements, contract awards, or enforcement proceedings shall be eligible to receive available State financial assistance with the installation of on-farm improvements designed to abate water quality risks from agricultural pollution, provided that: - (a) for farmers who also seek federal financial assistance for this purpose, the improvements are eligible for federal assistance through programs of the U.S. Department of Agriculture; or - (b) for farmers who decline to seek or accept federal financial assistance for this purpose, the improvements: - (1) are determined by the Secretary to be equivalent to those eligible for federal assistance through programs of the U.S. Department of Agriculture; or - (2) are practices that meet the purpose of this rule and are not otherwise addressed within this Section but are determined eligible by the Secretary.